jjangsangy/TemperatureChart/README.md

     - Enter a 5-digit US zip code into the input field and click "Get Weather".
     - Alternatively, click the "Use My Location" button to allow the browser to use your current location.
 2.  **Change the Date**:
     - Click the date button to open a calendar and select a different date for the forecast.
+You can also use the "Previous Day" and "Next Day" buttons, or keyboard hotkeys (ArrowLeft/ArrowRight for daily, ArrowUp/ArrowDown for weekly).
+3.  **Select Hourly Variable**:
+    - Use the dropdown selector to choose which hourly variable (e.g., Temperature, Apparent Temperature, Humidity, Precipitation Probability) to display on the chart.
-3.  **View the Forecast**:
+4.  **View the Forecast**:
-    - The bar chart will display the hourly temperature forecast for the selected location and date.
+    - The bar chart will display the hourly forecast for the selected location, date, and variable.
     - Hover over any bar to see a detailed tooltip with more weather information for that hour.
-4.  **Customize Units**:
+5.  **Customize Units**:
     - Use the toggle buttons in the header to switch between °F/°C and 12/24-hour time formats.
 Your preferences will be saved in your browser.

 ## Technologies Used